Call for Volunteers

 Selected Readings in Breast Surgery Committee

-This committee's charge is to develop self-assessment opportunities for members to test their knowledge and determine gaps in their understanding of the quickly changing world of breast disease.
+The charge of the Selected Readings in Breast Surgery Committee is to develop self-assessment opportunities for members to test their knowledge and determine gaps in their understanding of the quickly changing world of breast disease.

 Position Snapshot